JO-YE/alx-system_engineering-devops/0x00-shell_basics/README.md

 9 Bye Bye Betty - script to delete file from a directory

 10 Bye bye My first directory-- a script to delete directory my_first_directory

+11 Back to the future-- a script that changes the working directory to the previous one